 - work-based case studies

 - risk assessments

 Career and study progression

-With a core understanding of the intricacies of event management and exposure to an array of events across London, you will gain transferable skills for a range of careers in international or UK events management.
+With a core understanding of the intricacies of event management and exposure to an array of events across London, you will gain both specific and transferable skills for a range of careers in international or UK events management.

 For more details, please see the Career and study progression section.

 Your modules will give you the foundation needed for management-level roles, from operations and logistics to finance and marketing.
 You will also have the option to specialise in a specific sector of the events industry through your optional modules.

 - Academic Development and Employability

 Year two (Level 5)